Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#204](https://github.com/Icinga/icinga-powershell-framework/pull/204) Adds experimental feature to forward checks executed by the Icinga Agent to an internal REST-Api, to reduce the performance impact on systems with lower resources available
 * [#213](https://github.com/Icinga/icinga-powershell-framework/pull/213) Adds new experimental feature `Management Console` for better and easier management for Icinga for Windows and improved automation and deployed.

+## 1.3.2 (2021-07-09)

+### Security Fixes

+* [#298](https://github.com/Icinga/icinga-powershell-framework/issues/298) Fixes possible security vulnerability on Icinga for Windows service registration, by not quoting the service path on registration

+You can read more on this on the [Knowledge Base Entry](https://icinga.com/docs/icinga-for-windows/latest/doc/knowledgebase/IWKB000009/) with further details, on how to apply the fix and test if you are affected.

 ## 1.3.1 (2021-02-04)